alf149/ansible-role-crowdsec/README.md

 # Crowdsec
 =========

-Install Crowdsec incl. hub, collections, scenarios, postoverflows, parsers, bouncers and prometheus endpoint.
+This Ansibel roles installs Crowdsec incl. hub, collections, scenarios, postoverflows, parsers, bouncers and prometheus endpoint.

 ## Requirements
 ------------
-Testet on Ubuntu 20.04 LTS server
+Tested on Ubuntu 20.04 LTS server but should work on other (supported) versions of Ubuntu as well as other Debian derivates.

 ## Role Variables
 --------------